 DOES THE OLD ACT OR THE NEW ACT APPLY?

-This change may make a significant difference for litigants, as some claims discovered but not brought prior to June 1, 2013 may have a limitation period of 6 or 10 years, while that same claim, if discovered after June 1, 2013, will only have a limitation period of two years.
+This change may make a significant difference for litigants, as some claims discovered but not brought prior to June 1, 2013 may have a limitation period of 6 or 10 years, while that same claim, if discovered after June 1, 2013, will only have a limitation period of 2 years.

 SHORTENED LIMITATION PERIODS FOR CLAIMS FOR CONTRIBUTION AND INDEMNITY

 The new Act will also significantly reduce a defendant's right to bring claims for contribution and indemnity against third parties.
 Under the current Act, a defendant may wait and see whether he loses at the first trial before claiming against another party for contribution and indemnity.
-Under the new Act, however, the defendant will have to name as a third-party or sue for contribution and indemnity soon after the start of the initial lawsuit.
+Under the new Act, however, the defendant will have to name as a third party or sue for contribution and indemnity soon after the start of the initial lawsuit.